May 14, 2026

 4. Superwhisper

-Superwhisper operates as a macOS application that processes speech-to-text conversion entirely offline using local AI models.
+Superwhisper operates as a macOS, Windows, and iOS application that processes speech-to-text conversion with offline or cloud options using local AI models.
 Built on the whisper.cpp framework, it provides solid accuracy especially with larger AI models while keeping processing on your device.

 The application offers multiple model sizes for different speed and accuracy trade-offs.
 You can choose between Nano for speed or Ultra for higher accuracy depending on your needs.
-Users also complain that when purchased on an iOS device, the license doesn't easily transfer to macOS.
+Users also report that licenses purchased on iOS don't easily transfer to macOS.

 What they offer